slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing ever happened."
 -- Winston Churchill [1874]*

+> *"The past was erased, the erasure was forgotten, the lie became the truth." (...)
-> *"The further a society drifts from the truth the more it will hate those who speak it." (...)
+"The further a society drifts from the truth the more it will hate those who speak it." (...)
 "In a time of universal deceit, telling the truth is a revolutionary act."
 -- George Orwell [1903]*